Stupid Piece of Sh*t: Plot

 The episode begins with BoJack lying in bed while his internal monologue calls him a "stupid piece of shit."
 Hollyhock asks BoJack to go to the store to get some milk, but he spends the day at the bar instead.
 The next day, BoJack avoids having breakfast with Hollyhock and his mother Beatrice, instead sitting in his car on the side of Mulholland Drive.
 Throughout this, the viewer continues to hear BoJack's self-berating inner voice, sometimes accompanied by cartoon drawings illustrating his thoughts and fears.

 Meanwhile, actress Courtney Portnoy tells Princess Carolyn that she has fired her agent and replaced him with Carolyn's ex, Rutabaga Rabitowitz.
 Rutabaga wants Portnoy to have a high-profile wedding to her fake fiancé Todd Chavez, who is still coming to terms with his asexuality.

 When BoJack arrives home, he finds that Hollyhock has given Beatrice a baby horse doll to look after, in the hopes that it would aid her dementia.
 BoJack becomes angry with the doll, which is receiving better treatment from Beatrice than he himself ever did, and throws the doll over the side of his house.
 Beatrice becomes upset and, at Hollyhock's urging, BoJack agrees to bring the doll back.
 He enlists the help of Mr. Peanutbutter, who uses his sense of smell to find the doll at Felicity Huffman's house.
 Huffman calls BoJack a "stupid piece of shit."
 After convincing her to return the doll, BoJack opens up to Mr. Peanutbutter and admits his discomfort with Hollyhock's attachment to him, fearing his worst tendencies will shine through eventually.
 Mr. Peanutbutter tells BoJack that he deserves to be loved despite his past mistakes.

 Rutabaga and Carolyn successfully devise a plan to prevent Meryl Streep from retiring the same day as Portnoy's wedding.
 Although the wedding falls through at Todd's behest, Rutabaga and Carolyn are happy with how well they work as a team.
 Rutabaga returns to his family, and Princess Carolyn removes a positive pregnancy test from her purse.

 Upon returning home with the baby doll, BoJack sees Hollyhock in the backyard and goes to talk with her.
 She confronts him about his recent absence and asks if she has done anything to alienate him.
-BoJack insists that he is glad to have met her, and his recent behavior is not her fault.
-Hollyhock reveals she sometimes experiences similar bouts of self-loathing, and asks if it will go away with time.
+BoJack insists he is glad to have met her, and that his behavior is not her fault.
+Hollyhock reveals she sometimes experiences bouts of self-loathing herself, and asks if it will go away with time.
 Though saddened and shaken to hear this, BoJack tells her it will.